How I started with Yoga

 We lived very close to the beach in Tel-Aviv and I remember my parents going early in the morning to the beach, practicing Yoga.
 I used to join them and practiced along.

 My mother became part of the Yoga seen in Tel Aviv and attended Yoga classes.

-Another figure that influenced my parent and indirectly influenced me in my early days was Swami Venkatesananda, a disciple of Swami Shivananda from Rishikesh India.
+Another figure that had an influence on my parent and indirectly influenced me, was Swami Venkatesananda, a disciple of Swami Shivananda from Rishikesh India.
 Swami Venkatesananda was traveling around the world spreading the word of Yoga and one of his regular stops was Israel.

 Swami Venkatesananda used to hold workshops and retreats which my parents attended.
 In the retreats they practiced Yoga, meditation, chanting and heard lectures on Indian philosophy from the Swami’s point of view on life.
 While visiting my parents at a Yoga retreat in the town of Gedera, I was allowed to join and exercise along.